U.S. Real Estate Market 2022: Prices, Trends & Forecasts

 Median Rent: $1,511

 The median home price in the U.S. real estate market has enjoyed historical appreciation rates for the better part of a decade.
 In the third quarter of 2012, housing market prices bottomed out at around $166,000.
-Since then, real estate market trends pushed the median home value in the United States up for ten consecutive years, to the tune of 89.1%.
-Today, the median home value in the U.S. real estate market is now $357,810.
+Since then, real estate market trends pushed the median home value in the United States up for ten consecutive years, to the tune of about 90.0%%.
+Today, the median home value in the U.S. real estate market is now $357,589.

 The first domino fell when the Fed decided to combat the fear and uncertainty onset by the pandemic with lower interest rates.
 Borrowing costs dropped to their lowest point ever during the pandemic, and buyers noticed.
 Fueled by government stimuli, pent-up demand, and the lowest interest rates anyone had ever seen, buyers came out in droves.
 Nonetheless, demand quickly turned into competition, and inventory levels couldn't keep pace with the influx of buyers.
 In a matter of weeks, sellers were receiving multiple offers on their homes and forced to increase housing market prices accordingly.

-In 2022 interest rates are expected to rise, fueling more demand before borrowing costs increase too much.
-Demand has turned into competition, and indicators in each of the country's four major regions reflected the increase in activity:
+Interest rates are expected to rise for the rest of this year and well into 2023, fueling higher borrowing costs.
+Still, demand has turned into competition, and indicators in each of the country's four major regions reflected the increase in activity:

-Northeast: Active listings dropped 6.0% from the previous year, median listing prices increased 8.2% year over year, and listings lasted on the market 5 days longer than this time last year
+Northeast: Active listings increased 9.1% from the previous year, median listing prices increased 9.4% year over year, and listings lasted on the market 4 days longer than this time last year